Supporting our schools

 Piloting the FlexiSpace YouTube video, transcript.

-For schools selected to implement a FlexiSpace, and for those interested in the operating requirements of the FlexiSpace model, please refer to the following guidelines:
+For schools selected to implement a FlexiSpace, and for those interested in the operating requirements of the FlexiSpace model, the

 FlexiSpace operational guidelines highlight successful practices, capabilities and innovations in delivering differentiated learning responses and outline the parameters, within which, all future approved FlexiSpaces are to be established.